Gluten Free Thanksgiving

 Cranberries and the sauce variations are naturally gluten free.

 Thank you Wholefoods for this recipe!
 It is sooooo yummy!
 It has even taken the place of the canned cranberries for me, which I LOVE (that’s big!)
 It’s the perfect amount of sweet and tart.
-This recipe does call for a fair amount of sugar, so instead of that I use either stevia, monkfruit, Swerve, an erythritol based sweetener, and it’s equally yummy, without sugar.
+This recipe does call for a fair amount of sugar, so instead of that I use Nu Naturals Stevia and it’s equally yummy, with the substitute.

 I love the Imagine Foods Chicken Stock, as there is no sugar in it (yes, did you know most stock has some sort of sweetener in it?), no funky chemicals, and it’s Gluten Free (yes often soup has gluten or flour in it to thicken it).